Nature in spring is a very exciting time. So, many things are happening.

 The Night Sky in Spring

 Nature in spring bursts with life and activity.
 It is a time of birth, rebirth and renewal.
 Forest and field turn from brown to green.
 It is a good and busy season for nature study.
-Keeping a nature journal is a great way to keep track of all the things that are taking place.
+Keeping a spring nature journal a great way to keep track of all the things that are taking place.
+There are some many spring nature journal prompts and activities for this busiest of seasons.